aliceranzhou/aliceranzhou.github.io/_posts/2020-10-03-fleas-and-redemption.md

 Given enough food, larvae pupate and weave cocoons in four stages.
 It takes about a week for metamorphosis to complete, but then the flea may lie in wait for a suitable host before emerging.

 Newly emerged fleas use variations in light, temperature, and carbon dioxide to detect the presence of a potential host, and will jump to a new host within seconds of emerging from the cocoon.
-The new flea begins feeding on host blood within minutes, and the cycle repeats [^1]. [^footnote].
+The new flea begins feeding on host blood within minutes, and the cycle repeats[^1].

-[^1] Wikipedia contributors.
+[^1]: Wikipedia contributors.
 "Flea."
 Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 25 Sep.
 2020.
 Web.
 7 Oct.
 2020.